Los Angeles Metro: D Line Extension

-Foothill Extension

-Metro is planning an extension of the L Line (will be part of the A Line upon the Regional Connector’s completion in 2023) into the San Gabriel Valley to Pomona–North station.
-The first phase of this extension, to Azusa, opened on March 5, 2016.
-Groundbreaking for the second phase to Pomona occurred on December 2, 2017, with construction starting in July 2020.
-The project is expected to be complete by early 2025.

-Aerial Rapid Transit
+Los Angeles Aerial Rapid Transit

 Metro, in partnership with LA Aerial Rapid Transit Technologies LLC, is currently proposing to construct an aerial gondola system to connect Dodger Stadium and the stadium's surrounding communities to Union Station in Downtown Los Angeles.
 When completed, the approximate 5,000 people per hour, per direction aerial gondola is expected to transport visitors from Union Station to Dodger Stadium in approximately seven minutes.
 Additionally, the proposed project would also include several improvements to the nearby Los Angeles State Historic Park.

 Long-range Measure M plans

 Measure M, passed in November 2016, extends and increases the Measure R 30-year half-cent sales tax to a permanent one-cent sales tax.
 This tax is expected to fund $120 billion in highway and transit projects over 40 years.
 The tax is also expected to support over 778,000 jobs in the Los Angeles area and $79.3 billion in economic output.

 Projects to be funded by Measure M, not previously mentioned above, include: